-4.28 The action plan includes a project (A2) to address the key accessibility issues of physical infrastructure and signage improvements.
-The project involves development of a branding and identity for the whole Riverside Walk, and implementing a series of infrastructure improvements to the Riverside Walk in the city centre (downstream of New Mills), based on the audit referred to above.
-This project has been awarded CIL funding and is being delivered over a 2 year period (2017/18 - 2018/19).
-Delivery of the project will address many of the signage and accessibility issues raised above.
+4.28 The action plan includes a project (A3) to address the key accessibility issues of physical infrastructure and signage improvements.
+The project will involve development of a branding and identity for the whole Riverside Walk, and implement a series of infrastructure improvements to the Riverside Walk in the city centre (downstream of New Mills), based on the audit referred to above.
+This project has been awarded CIL funding and will be delivered over a 2 year period (2017/18 - 2018/19).
+Delivery of the project will address the issues raised above.
 Through improved signage, branding, and by making key parts of the route more easily accessible, the potential wider social and economic benefits of the Riverside Walk can be realised.